kasperpagh/dbAssignment2KasperPagh/README.md

 https://docs.mongodb.com/manual/installation/

 NB.
 I will assume that your Mongo instance runs on the localhost, using the default port.
-Otherwise you'll have to edit my code to account for the new IP.
+Otherwise you'll have to edit my code to account for the new IP. (see dbFacade.js file)

 #### Step 3
 Next you'll need to populate the Database with the twitter data provided by Helge.